 Shelby has a Master of Social Work degree from the University of Waterloo, along with Bachelor of Social Work and Bachelor of Arts (Psychology) degrees from the University of Calgary and University of Lethbridge, respectively.

-She has additional training in working with those who have experienced trauma and is currently completing a Trauma Certificate with Wilfrid Laurier University.
+She has additional training in working with those who have experienced trauma and has completed a Trauma Certificate with Wilfrid Laurier University.
 Shelby has completed Level 1 Gottman Method Couples Therapy and is qualified to practice Eye Movement Desensitization and Reprocessing (EMDR) therapy.